profbrandon/tectonics-2/etc/ideas.md

     + Soil/Rock type
     + Temperature
     + Height
+      * But also local height profiles, i.e., vegetation grows along rivers and oceans
     + Precipitation
     + Carbon Dioxide
+    + Proximity to oceans (hieght above oceans?)
+    + Proximity to other vegetation
   - Should there be oceanic vegetation?
 If so, it would probably need to be interpeted as on the ocean floor, not at the surface
+  - As discussed in other places, vegetation has an effect on the surrounding parameters:
+    + Reduces heat
+    + Converts sand into soil
+    + Reduces local CO2 (should this be what reduces heat?)
+    + Reduces erosion of the underlying soil and rock

 The World Map
   - Topology